 Giving away capital can therefore have serious consequences.
 If a person is found to have ‘deliberately deprived’ themselves of assets, the value of these assets can still be taken into account in the financial assessment, even though they no longer own them.

 The value of the assets that they used to have is called ‘notional capital’.
 The value of a person’s ‘notional capital’ can be added to their remaining assets to form their total financial assets for the financial assessment.
-So not only could your relative end up having to pay for their care, they might no longer have their house to fund those costs.
+So, in the example of your relative transferring ownership of their home, not only could your relative end up having to pay for their care, they might no longer have their house to fund those costs.

 Powers of recovery